-Create a new Client SSL profile
+· Create a new Client SSL profile

-Select this option for the iApp to create a new Client SSL profile iii).
-Which intermediate certificate do you want to use?
-Advanced
+Select this option for the iApp to create a new Client SSL profile a.

-- i).
 Which SSL certificate do you want to use?

-Select the SSL certificate you imported for this implementation. - ii).
+Select the SSL certificate you imported for this implementation.

+b.
 Which SSL private key do you want to use?

 Select the associated SSL private key.

+c.
+Which intermediate certificate do you want to use?
+Advanced

 If your implementation requires an intermediate or chain certificate, select the appropriate certificate from the list.
 Immediate certificates are intended to create a chain of trust between the CA that signed the certificate and the CA that is already trusted by the recipient of the certificate.
 This allows the recipient to verify the validity of the certificates presented, even when the signing CA is unknown.